omuremreyildiz/DSA_210_TERM_PROJECT/README.md

 - **Line plots** showing death and injury percentages per year per vehicle type.
 - **Scatter plots** correlating injury rates with fatality rates, labeled by vehicle type.
+- **Cluster visualization** of vehicle safety profiles.
+- **Time-series forecasts** with historical vs predicted values.

 ## Expected Findings

 - Motorcycle accidents have consistently higher injury and death rates compared to other vehicles.
 - Heavier vehicles (e.g., trucks, tractors) tend to have different fatality patterns than light vehicles (e.g., cars, minibuses).
 - Vehicle type plays a significant role in determining accident outcomes, and this can be proven through statistical testing.
+- Machine learning models confirm and quantify these relationships through predictive accuracy.

 ## Limitations

 - **Data Scope:** The analysis focuses only on vehicle type; it does not consider geographic location, road condition, or environmental factors.
 - **Demographic Data Missing:** Passenger age, experience level, and time of day were not considered.
+- **Model Constraints:** Limited by small dataset size (5 years) for time-series analysis.

 ## Future Work

 - Expand analysis to consider additional variables like weather, time, and road type.
-- Incorporate machine learning models to classify high-risk vehicles or predict accident outcomes.
+- Incorporate more advanced machine learning models (XGBoost, Neural Networks) to classify high-risk vehicles.
 - Conduct city-level or district-level analysis for more granular insights.
+- Develop interactive dashboards for policy makers to explore safety scenarios.

 ---